 112 Small Business Management

 An examination of small business practices and strategies in both private and public companies.
 Topics include employee motivation, green marketing, franchising, e-commerce, and technology.
 Other issues incorporated into the course are managing diversity in the work place, team development, managing change in the face of global competition, relevant financial statements, and legal matters relating to small business (e.g., contracts and business forms).
 Continuous improvement methods to meet the changing demands of customers as well as information technology to increase efficiencies are also addressed.
-Offered spring semester only, beginning spring 2014.
-Prerequisites: BusAd 131 Managing and Leading in Organizations.
-Lower-division core courses, but may be taken concurrently with Accounting 2 or Economics 4.
-Core Curriculum Math requirement.
+Offered spring semester only.
+Prerequisites: Lower-division common business core courses and, the core curriculum math requirement.
+This course is not available to freshmen.

 113 Business in the Digital Age

 An examination of the impact on business of digital technologies and the use of digital technologies in corporate communication and on-line marketing.
 Specific topics may include the impact of globalization, collaboration tools (e.g., web-conferencing and other real-time and asynchronous options for joint work), virtual corporate environments, professional networking and social media, mobile applications, online advertising, and e-commerce, as well as performance metrics.
 Because the rate of change in digital technology and its use in business is high, a part of the course will be reserved for mapping emerging technologies Students will learn the application of many of these tools through hands-on experience.
 Offered every semester.
 Prerequisites: Lower-division common business core courses, the core curriculum math requirement, and Busad 124.

 120 Business Law